Here’s How To Drive In Snow

 Before we get into the nitty-gritty of driving through Snowmageddon, you need to know what understeer and oversteer are.
 Both terms concern your car’s cornering dynamics, with oversteering being the more readily known of the two.

 Picture any modern car chase as the bad guy runs from the police and slides the rear of their car, its tires billowing smoke from their lack of traction.
-That’s oversteer or more precisely, oversteer occurs when the rear of the car loses traction and the rear slides sideways.
+That is oversteer or more precisely, oversteer occurs when the rear of the car loses traction and the rear slides sideways.
 The same dynamic happens in winter, though likely not trying to look perfectly quaft for cameras, but because you took a corner too quickly.
-Rear-wheel drive cars are more prone to oversteer as its easier to break the tire’s traction.
+Rear-wheel drive cars are more prone to oversteer as it's easier to break the tire’s traction.

 Understeer deals with the opposite end of the car at the front and speed plays a large part in its occurrence.
 When approaching a turn too quickly, a driver will turn the wheel in an attempt to make the corner, but because they’re going too quickly, the front wheels can’t grip, break traction, and though the tires are turned in the direction of travel, you continue forward.
 That’s understeer.
 In snowy conditions, this may occur even when you aren’t speeding, though speed will increase its likelihood.